Quantum-Accelerators/quacc/docs/user/advanced/file_structure.md

 │
 ```

 !!!
+Tip

+    If you don't want the results to be gzipped, you can set the `GZIP_FILES` setting to `False`.

+!!!
 Note

     If the job fails or does not complete, then the `quacc-tmp-12345` directory will remain in `RESULTS_DIR` so you can inspect the files.